-Machine learning in bioinformatics research associate
+Machine learning in microbiome research associate

 I have recently moved from University of California San Diego to Poland and started a group in June 2019 at the Małopolska Centre of Biotechnology, Jagiellonian University in Kraków.